tetracorp/knightmare/docs/_posts/2024-09-07-introduction.md

 - Tony Crowther, for developing this game
 - Tony McGarry, JOTD and CFou! for the
   [Knightmare WHDLoad](https://whdload.de/games/Knightmare.html)
-- Pierre "Lyberbe" Fournier, for the
+- Pierre "Lyverbe" Fournier, for the
   [The Ultimate Captive Guide](https://captive.atari.org/), which was useful for some details of Crowther's works
 - Pete Jefferson, for the